khayru/deep-learning-challenge/README.md

 Loss: 0.5633616806883853, Accuracy: 0.7264139652252197

 What steps did you take in your attempts to increase model performance?
-No action was found, and no neurons have been added.
+I added a third hidden layer the result was the accuracy increased by only 1% from 72% to 73%

 Summary:
 Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.

-My recommendation about this deep learning model, after I developed the model I was able to achieve 72% accuracy.
+After I developed the model I was able to achieve 73% accuracy.
 I believe this is a good module to put into practice.
-An accuracy close to considering to be a good model my opping is to get high accuracy than 72% by
+My recommendation is to get a higher accuracy than 73% by

  1-add more data
  2-check data cleaning
- 3- use a different model
+ 3- Use a different model